Last Updated May 12, 2020 | Archive

 To turn off sending reports to Google for the following devices and services:

-Open the marketing email you no longer want to receive and choose the unsubscribe link.
+Open the marketing email you no longer want to receive and follow the unsubscribe link.

-- Home device: See Factory reset Google Home
+- Google Home and Nest speakers: Factory reset Google Nest and Home speakers and displays

-- Nest Thermostat: See How to restart or reset the Nest Thermostat
+- Nest Thermostat: How to restart or reset the Nest Thermostat

-- Nest Guard (Nest Secure): See How to restart Nest Guard or reset it to factory settings
+- Nest Guard (Nest Secure): How to restart Nest Guard or reset it to factory settings

-- Nest Detect (Nest Secure): See How to restart Nest Detect or reset it to factory defaults
+- Nest Detect (Nest Secure): How to restart Nest Detect or reset it to factory defaults

-- Nest × Yale Lock: See How to factory reset the Nest × Yale Lock
+- Nest × Yale Lock: How to factory reset the Nest × Yale Lock

-- Nest Protect: See How to reset Nest Protect and erase all your personal settings
+- Nest Protect: How to reset Nest Protect and erase all your personal settings